-Ankylosing spondylitis (AS) is a form of arthritis that’s associated with long-term inflammation of the joints in the spine.
-The result is pain and stiffness in the back and hips — symptoms that tend to get worse as the years go by.
+Ankylosing spondylitis (AS) is a form of arthritis that’s associated with chronic inflammation of the joints in the spine.
+The result is pain and stiffness in the back and hips — symptoms that tend to get worse as time passes.
 AS can also lead to complications such as a stooped posture, eye or bowel inflammation, and reduced lung or heart function.

 Several types of medication are helpful for AS, but some may work better for you than others.
 You’ll probably wind up taking one or more of the following:

-Corticosteroids.
-When NSAIDs alone don’t provide enough relief, doctors may prescribe one of these potent inflammation-fighters.
-Sometimes, a corticosteroid injection (such as cortisone) is given in an inflamed joint for fast but temporary relief.
-Other times, an oral corticosteroid (such as prednisone or prednisolone) is prescribed for a short time.
+Sometimes, a corticosteroid such as cortisone is injected into an inflamed joint for fast but temporary relief.
+Other times, an oral corticosteroid such as prednisone (Rayos) or prednisolone (Omnipred) is prescribed for a short time.
 This can help calm down a flare or get a new exercise program off to a strong start.
-However, corticosteroids usually aren’t taken for long due to the risk for numerous side effects.

 Exercise plays a key role in managing AS.
 Done carefully and consistently, it can help lessen your pain and keep you moving.
 Your doctor might suggest working with a physical therapist to develop an exercise plan that’s suited to your needs.
 Two types of exercise are particularly important:

-Strengthening exercises.
 Stronger muscles provide better support for painful joints.
-Strengthening exercises may be done with weights or weight machines.
+To perform strengthening exercises, you could use weights or weight machines.
 A physical therapist might also show you how to tighten and release your muscles without moving your joints so you can keep building strength even during disease flares.

 Practicing good posture is another crucial element of treatment.
-In some people with AS, long-term inflammation causes bones of the spine to fuse together.
-Posture training may influence the pattern of fusion so that the spine doesn’t become locked into a hunched-over position.
+In some people with AS, long-term inflammation causes bones of their spine to fuse together.
+Posture training may influence the pattern of fusion so that your spine doesn’t become locked into a hunched-over position.
 This affects not only how you look, but also how well you’re able to get around.

 One component of good posture is awareness.
 You can learn how to check your posture in a full-length mirror.
-Done regularly, this helps you detect any changes early, when it’s more possible to correct them.
+Done regularly, this helps you detect any changes early and increases the potential for correction.
 You can also start paying closer attention to how you sit, stand, and walk.
 This helps you break the habit of slouching and focus on holding yourself up straight.